 Do People Travel To The Titanic?

 Though it is possible to visit the Titanic as mentioned above, the ability to do so is not common.
-This is due to how expensive the trip can cost and that there is really no purpose to go to the remains of the Titanic outside of historical research, except to experience something that only a few people will ever do.
+This is due to enormous expense and risk.
+In addition, there is really no purpose to go to the remains of the Titanic outside of historical research, except to experience something that only a few people will ever do.

 The other worry is largely based around the depths requiring a trip that is much too long for the amount of gas you would be able to bring along.
 Even if you were able to carry the correct amount of gas, the water itself would also be much to freezing to even dive in normally.